 Chess Pie is a rich, sweet, and sugary classic pie that is made with ingredients you probably have on hand and baked in a flaky crust!
 It is sweet.
 Very sweet!
 One piece will satisfy even with the most voracious sweet tooth.
-Try my Coconut Cream Pie for another fan-favorite vintage pie.
+I also have Chocolate Chess Pie!

 Why is it Called Chess Pie?

 No, you don’t need to know anything about the game of chess to make this pie!
 In fact, the name is somewhat of a mystery.
 It could be derived from a baker stating it’s ‘Jes’ pie (Just pie).
 Or, it could be from using chestnut meal (now cornmeal) in the recipe or storing the pie in a pie chest (without the enunciation of the letter ‘t’).
 Whatever you call it, this pie is a southern-style custard pie that will satisfy your sweet tooth!

 As I stated above, many of the ingredients are ingredients you have on hand.

 Crust: You can use a store-bought pie crust, but I encourage you to use my Homemade Pie Crust.
 If you do follow that recipe, you will have two crusts, so save one of them to use in another recipe like my Chocolate Pecan Pie. `

 Cornmeal: Cornmeal is pretty standard in chess pie, although some people would not agree with that (and stick to just using flour).
 I used both cornmeal and flour.

 Buttermilk: If you don’t have any on hand, make your own homemade buttermilk!